inabikarilibrary/inalib/inapedia/players/french/jin.md

 # Jin

-Jin is a French player.
+Jin is a French :fr: player.

 ## Achievements